-The right way to bill consults The trick to correct billing and documentation is knowing the three “r‘s” by Tamra McLain, CPC, CPC-H, CMC
+The trick to correct billing and documentation is knowing the three “r‘s” by Tamra McLain, CPC, CPC-H, CMC

 Published in the April 2008 issue of Today's Hospitalist